mbharanya/Learning-Scala/Cats.md

 // Step 3
 // res19: String = The cat sat on the mat
 ```
 _One useful property of Eval is that its map and flatMap methods are trampolined.
 This means we can nest calls to map and flatMap arbitrarily without consuming stack frames.
-We call this property “stack safety”._
+We call this property "stack safety"._
 Example:
 ```scala
 def factorial(n: BigInt): BigInt =